 The length of these shelves could be adjusted, I like the idea of having long ones that stretch out far along a wall but they would also work just as well in a small room if you cut them smaller.
 I reckon this would be a two man job, but once these shelves were finished they could stay up for good.
 This DIY comes with easy to follow diagrams which I always find incredibly helpful when I am trying something out for the first time.

-34. Hanging Wooden Box Shelf
+34. Hanging Wooden Box Shelving Ideas

 You wouldn't expect a DIY as simple as this one to create such a cute looking shelf.
 Having lived in a few student apartments in my time, I would have loved to have known about this quick fix Hanging Wooden Box Shelf, which doesn't leave more marks than just one small hole in the wall.